 Neighbourhoods for Young Professionals

-- Southville – A lively area with independent shops and cafes along North Street, close to the Harbourside, appealing to young professionals valuing community and character.
+- Southville – Independent cafés and shops along North Street, close to the Harbourside.

 More Budget-Conscious Areas